 - Click Cancel.

-A green message displays at the top of the page to inform you about the success of the MFA reset request.
+A message displays at the top of the page to inform you about the success of the MFA reset request.

 After the reset, USM Anywhere displays the Multi-factor Authentication page at your next loginLog in (verb): Process in which an individual gains access to a computer system after providing sufficient credentials to authenticate their unique identity.
 Login (noun): User credentials, typically a username and matching password..
 Follow the same steps to set up the authentication with the new device.